-While horror fans love their genre and love to seek out hidden gems, both old and new, we also love to watch the same thing over and over.
-Our favorite franchises, the movies that shaped us as a fan, the ones we cherished in our youth… there are probably way too many things I love that I can recite backwards and forwards on a whim.
+While horror fans love the genre and tend to seek out hidden gems, both old and new, we also love to watch the same titles over and over.
+Our favorite franchises, the movies that shaped us as fans, those we cherished in our youth… there are probably way too many films I love that I can recite backwards and forwards on a whim.
 And I’m sure I’m not the only one.
-While it can sometimes wear out the magic of a film to see it dozens if not hundreds of times, it can also yield a new appreciation.
+While it can sometimes wear out the magic of a picture to see it dozens if not hundreds of times, it can also yield a new appreciation.

 You’ll find a bit of both on this list.
 Every entry is either considered a classic or is part of a classic franchise.
 While not every moment brings a new level of brilliance to the movie, each entry provides a new insight—I hope—into the feature as a whole.

 The ending of Friday the 13th is an inversion of Psycho

 It’s interesting that Jason doesn’t speak when you take into account that our first real introduction to the character was through his voice.
 Well, not his necessarily, it was his mother trying to keep him alive by speaking in his voice.
 And that’s what makes the ending work so well.
 In the original, Jason’s just a dead boy and the ending reveals it to be a tragic case of a mother doing everything she can to not only avenge her dead child, but to keep him alive in her mind.
 It’s a complete reversal of Psycho, which of course saw Norman Bates taking on the persona of his dead mother.

 Michael freezes when he sees his childhood self in Halloween 4